tiet-ucs505/lab-assignments/index.md

 - Engagement: The static elements set the stage for the interaction, while the dynamic parts create engagement by allowing the user to participate actively in the animation.
-- Feedback Loop: The dynamic nature provides immediate feedback to the user's actions, enhancing the interactive experience.
+- The dynamic nature provides immediate feedback to the user's actions, enhancing the interactive experience.
-3. Reward System: The score serves as a reward for dodging the pipes and encouraging gamers to maintain a delicate balance between gravity and flight of bird.
+- Reward System: The score serves as a reward for dodging the pipes and encouraging gamers to maintain a delicate balance between gravity and flight of bird.